quickflamingo/NeuralNet_sensors/README.md

 whether someone is occupying an office space.
 In this way, the thermostat can suspend heating/cooling if the space is not occupied in order to reduce energy waste.
 To provide this comfort, a machine learning model has to be built.
-Therefore, this analysis addreses the
+Therefore, this analysis addresses the
 following: *How can the occupancy of a room be predicted using a neural network?*